 This is a preparatory course prior to graduation.
 During this course, students are exposed to multiple resources for preparation of graduation and post-graduation employment.
 This course will review instruction about physician assistant licensure, credentialing, and laws/regulations regarding professional practice.
 This course will also consist of a summative evaluation requirement for each student prior to graduation.
-The summative evaluation correlates with the didactic and clinical components of the program's curriculum and will measure each student's knowledge, interpersonal skills, patient care skills, and professionalism required to enter clinical practice.
+The summative evaluation correlates with the didactic and clinical components of the program's curriculum and will measure each student's clinical and technical skills, clinical reasoning and problem-solving abilities, interpersonal skills, medical knowledge, and professional behaviors required to enter clinical practice.